canonical/vanilla-framework/templates/docs/settings/color-settings.md

 ### Invoking a theme that is not currently a default

 Besides setting the default, you can invoke the non-default theme by adding a class to your markup.
 For the list of themed elements above, add `is-dark` (if the default for the respective element or component is `light`, or `is-light` if the default is dark.

-## Design

-For more information [view the color design spec](https://github.com/canonical-web-and-design/design-vanilla-framework/tree/main/Color), which includes the specification in markdown format and a PNG image.